stmilne/icds_docs/docs/index.md

 Square brackets around an `[item]` denote an optional item.
 If used, the entire `[item]` should be replaced with a string, and the square brackets should no longer be present after the replacement occurs.

+When commands are provided, they are typically provided with a leading prompt character.
+When the `$` prompt character is used, it denotes that the command should be run within the system prompt.
+When the `>` prompt character is used, it denotes that the command is to be run with the prompt of a software application.

 # Getting Help